ArminGEtemad/PolyPyLive/README.md

 ```Python
 tagger_controller = _TaggerController()
 ```
-This is always needed since it communicates with the hardware and creates TimeTagger object.
+It is always needed since it communicates with the hardware and creates the TimeTagger object.
-If there is no signal generator, `setTestSignal` is making sure that you are still able to test the program by adding:
+If there is no signal generator, `setTestSignal` makes sure that you are still able to test the program by adding:
 ```Python
 tagger_controller = _TaggerController()
 tagger_controller.enable_test_signal([2])
 ```
 to the program.
 The number `2` here is the number of channel in use.

-Now it is time for configuration of you data acquisition:
+Now it is time for the configuration of your data acquisition:
 ```Python
 data_acq_config = _DataAcqConfig(buffer_size=10000000,
                                  time_unit='us',